GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#Operational Performer'>Operational Performer</A><BR><BR><BR>Operational Performer An Operational Performer is an element of the Operational Context that is capable to perform Operational Process Activities contributing to a specific identified Operational Capability.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational Performer'>Operational Performer</A><BR><BR><BR>Operational Performer: An Operational Performer is an element of the Operational Context that is capable to perform Operational Process Activities contributing to a specific identified Operational Capability.
 An Operational Performer may be any kind of organization, person, or even a system playing a role in one or more Operational Contexts.<BR><BR>Aliases:<BR>UAF::OperationalPerformer<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [Operational Performer](developing-saf/concept/concepts.md#Operational-Performer)<BR><BR>An Operational Performer is an element of the Operational Context that is capable to perform Operational Process Activities contributing to a specific identified Operational Capability.
 An Operational Performer may be any kind of organization, person, or even a system playing a role in one or more Operational Contexts.<BR><BR>Aliases:<BR>UAF::OperationalPerformer<BR>